lucasmoeskops/advent-of-code-python/README.md

 # Advent of Code

 Solutions to Advent of Code problems.
+The code for the solutions is adjusted after submitting it for the challenge to how I think it is most readable or fastest or preferably both.

 ## How to run